Georgetown-Rowley State Forest

 Georgetown-Rowley State Forest is a 1112 acre Massachusetts state forest located primarily in the towns of Georgetown and Rowley with a small spillage into the town of Boxford.
 The forest straddles Interstate 95 and abuts Willowdale State Forest at its southeastern edge.
 The forest is managed by the Massachusetts Department of Conservation and Recreation.

 Activities and amenities

-Trails: Trails include a section of the Bay Circuit Trail and are used for hiking, walking, mountain biking, horseback riding, cross-country skiing and snowmobiling.
+Trails include a section of the Bay Circuit Trail and are used for hiking, walking, mountain biking, horseback riding, cross-country skiing and snowmobiling.
 The forest offers hunting with some restrictions.